hci-lab-um/heuristics-for-test-tool-design/README.md

 # Heuristics for Test Tool Design
 _Developed by: [Isabel Evans](mailto:isabel.evans.17@um.edu.mt) - University of Malta_

 These 12 heuristic questions are intended to provoke thought and ideas when designing or choosing a test tool.
 Elsewhere in this repository are explanations and action lists for each heuristic, plus background to the research.

-As I have data to add (and as I work out how to do things) I will update things...
-Meantime, keeping it simple.
+During evaluation of the heuristics, the repository will be frozen at the start of each case study/evaluation, and then changes made based on data from the evaluations, and from previous research to enrich the contents.
+Starting from a simple basis.

 ## Summary list of heuristic questions
 1. [Why do we need this tool?](H01-why-do-we-need-this-tool.md)